Lonely Canadian Family Sponsorship

 What Is the Lonely Canadian Program?

-The Lonely Canadian Program allows Canadian citizens or permanent residents to sponsor certain extended family members who are not part of the immediate family class (spouse, child or parent).
-Under this program, you can sponsor:
+The Lonely Canadian Program allows Canadian citizens or permanent residents to sponsor extended family who fall outside the immediate family class (spouse, child, or parent).
+Eligible relatives include:

-1. Adult Sons and Daughters: Adult children over 22 years of age can be sponsored under this program.
+1. Adult sons and daughters over 22 years of age.

 Eligibility Criteria

-• Meet the Minimum Necessary Income (MNI) requirements
+• Meet the Minimum Necessary Income (MNI) requirement.

-• As with any sponsorship, the sponsor commits to financially supporting the sponsored relative for ten years after their arrival in Canada.
+• Commit to financially supporting the sponsored relative for 10 years after arrival.

 Application Process

-• The sponsor submits the sponsorship application online.
+2. Submission – The sponsor submits the application online.

-• If approved, the sponsored relative receives permanent resident status.
+4. Approval – If approved, the relative receives permanent resident status.

-• The sponsored relative makes arrangements for their arrival in Canada.
+5. Arrival – The sponsored relative makes arrangements to move to Canada.

 Frequently Asked Questions